mikemiksch/Gather-The-Magic/README.md

   The Latest Version
   ------------------

-  Details of the latest version can be found on the Apache HTTP server project page under https://github.com/mikemiksch/Gather-The-Magic.
+  Details of the latest version can be found on the HTTP server project page under https://github.com/mikemiksch/Gather-The-Magic.

   Documentation